Youngstown, Ohio: Neighborhoods

-Central

-Central Youngstown consists of the original city layout designed by John Young, including Downtown Youngstown.
-Downtown Youngstown is the site of most of the city's government buildings and banks.
-A number of entertainment venues are also located in the downtown, including the Covelli Centre, Powers Auditorium, the DeYor Performing Arts Center, and Oakland Centers for the Performing Arts.
-In addition, the downtown sits to the immediate south of notable cultural and educational resources, including Youngstown State University, the Butler Institute of American Art, and the McDonough Museum of Contemporary Art.
-The Arlington, Mahoning Commons, Riverbend, Smoky Hollow and University neighborhoods that surround Downtown compromise what is considered Central Youngstown.
-The area is the smallest division of Youngstown, as well as its least populous, but also its least residential by zoning.
-It is surrounded by the I-680 and Madison Avenue Expressway highway system as all three of the Mahoning River, Crab Creek and Mill Creek pass through the area.
+Downtown Youngstown consists of the original city layout designed by John Young and contains government buildings, banks and entertainment venues, including the Covelli Centre, Powers Auditorium and Youngstown Foundation Amphitheatre.
+North of downtown is Youngstown State University and the Butler Institute of American Art.
+The Arlington, Mahoning Commons, Riverbend, Smoky Hollow and University neighborhoods surround downtown.
+The area is the least populous division of the city, but also its least residential by zoning.
+It is surrounded by the I-680 and Madison Avenue Expressway highway system.

-North Side

 The North Side consists of the Brier Hill, Crandall Park, North Heights, and Wick Park neighborhoods and the northern section of the Riverbend Industrial Park.
 Brier Hill was considered one of the city's cultural hotbeds due to many Welsh, Irish, Italian, and African American migrants settling in it, but primarily was once viewed as the city's "Little Italy" as reflected by the Brier Hill-style pizza.
 Each year, at the end of August, the Brier Hill Fest attracts thousands of visitors from Northeast Ohio and Western Pennsylvania.
 The historic Crandall Park neighborhood was once home to the city's wealthiest families, and many of the mansions of industrial executives are still including in the Crandall Park-Fifth Avenue Historic District.
-The North Side is bounded by the Mahoning River abutting the West Side, Girard and Liberty to the North, Crab Creek to the east and the Madison Avenue Expressway to the south.